niftools/blender_niftools_addon/docs/development/design.rst

 ----------------

 Ideally, for every feature, first, a regression test should be written.
-Ideally, the following process is followed:
+The following process is followed:

 #.
 Create a new python file to contain the feature regression test
    code.
 For example, if the feature concerns *blabla*, the test case